FacilitiesPage address: https://www.mnsu.edu/theatre/about/facilities/

 The Department's main stage productions occur in the Performing Arts Center's Ted Paul Theatre, a 529-seat, proscenium stage with complete fly capabilities, hydraulic stage pit, computerized light board and well-equipped adjacent scene and costume shops.
-Shown to the right is the stage set for The Will Rogers Follies, April 2005.)

 The Andreas Theatre is a black box theatre connected to the Performing Arts Center on campus which opened in May 2000 with Cat on a Hot Tin Roof.
 The Andreas Theatre includes a 250-seat, 60x70 foot studio theatre, dance and movement studio, scenic and costume design studio, green room, dressing rooms and graduate assistant offices.
 The seating riser system is a one-of-a-kind system designed by Wenger Corporation of Owatonna that allows for complete flexibility.
 Its design allows for changeover from one configuration to another in a matter of one or two days.

 ETC Theatre is in a 60-seat studio classroom located in the Performing Arts Center.

 The Box Office serves for productions in both the Ted Paul Theatre and the Andreas Theatre.
 For ticket information, call 507-389-6661 between 4 and 6 p.m. daily, plus one hour before performances.

 The Green Room serves as the waiting area for actors performing in either the Ted Paul or Andreas Theatre (right) and as a student lounge where students can gather, eat or study (left).